Fundamental Analysis Guides

 A Sign of Desperation

-Because reverse splits are often done by companies whose share prices have fallen precipitously, doing one can be viewed as a sign of desperation. this negative perception can further pressure the share price down after the announcement of the split.
+Because reverse splits are often done by companies whose share prices have fallen precipitously, doing one can be viewed as a sign of desperation.
+This negative perception can further pressure the share price down after the announcement of the split.

 Example Chart: Reverse Stock Splits Force Prices Lower